İstanbul (newspaper)

-The newspaper was launched by Habib Edip Törehan in İstanbul, Turkey in 1949.
-Its original name was Yeni İstanbul ("New İstanbul").
+The newspaper was launched by Habib Edip Törehan in Istanbul, Turkey in 1949.
+Its original name was Yeni İstanbul ("New Istanbul").
 With a newspaper heading in blue, it drew attention among other dailies having traditional red-colored heading.
 In 1964, it was bought by businessman Kemal Uzan.
 In 1973, it was renamed to İstanbul.
 Although it was closed in 1981, the newspaper resumed publication in 1986.